 If the prime benefit of maintenance is a car and truck that will get you from A to B, the next best thing has to be the guarantee that it will do it again tomorrow.
 Manufacturers ensure that their vehicles will not experience failures for a reasonable period of time, typically between three and five years from the date of sale.
 But consumers can break their part of the offer by failing to have a car correctly kept with services.

 Manufacturers set out guidelines for servicing, parts and treatments that are often noted in a car’s handbook or published online.
-Owners may void their guarantee by delaying maintenance viewed as important to the correct running of their cars and truck.
+Owners may void their guarantee by delaying maintenance viewed as important to the correct running of their cars and truck, especially for things like sunroofs and other windows.

 Maintenance periods are set by manufacturers after years of experience and countless kilometers in screening.
 They understand how far an engine can be pushed prior to suffering significant damage, and set service requirements to protect it.